2024 Salvadoran presidential election: International reactions

-Bernardo Arévalo, the president of Guatemala; Xiomara Castro, the president of Honduras; Daniel Ortega, the president of Nicaragua; Laurentino Cortizo, the president of Panama; Miguel Díaz-Canel, the president of Cuba; Xi Jinping, the president of China; Vladimir Putin, the president of Russia; and Alicia Bárcena Ibarra, the secretary of foreign affairs of Mexico, congratulated Bukele on X after he declared himself as the election's winner.
+Bernardo Arévalo, the president of Guatemala; Xiomara Castro, the president of Honduras; Daniel Ortega, the president of Nicaragua; Laurentino Cortizo, the president of Panama; Miguel Díaz-Canel, the first secretary of the Communist Party of Cuba; Xi Jinping, the general secretary of the Chinese Communist Party; Vladimir Putin, the president of Russia; and Alicia Bárcena Ibarra, the secretary of foreign affairs of Mexico, congratulated Bukele on X after he declared himself as the election's winner.
 The Chilean and Chinese embassies in El Salvador also congratulated Bukele before the release of the official results, as did the United Nations.
 The Ministry of Foreign Affairs, International Trade and Worship of Argentina congratulated Bukele and reaffirmed commitment for both countries to work together.

 United States Secretary of State Antony Blinken congratulated Bukele on X, stating that "the events in El Salvador have a direct impact on the interests of the United States" and that the American and Salvadoran governments could "reach our maximum potential and surpass major obstacles in our hemisphere and on a global level" through cooperation.
 William H. Duncan, the United States ambassador to El Salvador, congratulated Bukele, adding that he hoped to "continue working with representatives of the Salvadoran people elected to fortify democracy, increase economic opportunities, and confront the shared challenges of the 21st century".
 Several members of the Democratic Party in the United States Senate congratulated Bukele's victory, but expressed that they were "troubled" regarding "unconstitutional moves that strongly influenced the outcome of Sunday's election" and statements made by Ulloa regarding "'eliminating' and 'replacing' democracy".
 Republican senators Ted Cruz and Marco Rubio also congratulated Bukele.

 On 5 February 2024, several foreign news publications called the presidential election for Bukele, describing it as a "landslide victory".
 Foreign news publications also described Nuevas Ideas' concurrent legislative victory, in which the party won 54 out of 60 seats, as creating a "de facto one-party state".
 Tyler Mattiace, a researcher for Human Rights Watch, described the election as a "growing rejection of the basic principles of democracy and human rights, and support for authoritarian populism among people who feel that, concepts like democracy and human rights and due process have failed them".